Apple Butter Breakfast Sandwich

 The whites should be mostly cooked before flipping them.
 Once you flip them, cook them for only 15-20 seconds on side two or you’ll run the risk of over-cooking the eggs which is possibly the worst thing in the world.

 Then add your eggs right on top of the bacon.
-Two eggs per sandwich.
-Don’t wuss out and just use one.
+One egg per sandwich is good, but you could use two if you really want something filling!

 I like to cut my sandwich in half which makes it easier to eat and prettier to photograph.